Our success rate for treating allergies is 90%!

 Allergy Causes, Treatment and Prevention

 Medications properly used can be very helpful.
 Over-the-counter drugs can be beneficial to treat the symptoms of allergic reactions but don’t treat the cause.
-Sometimes prescription medications offer the best chance for control of allergies.
+Sometimes, prescription medications offer the best chance for control of allergies.

 Beware Of Allergens

 While it’s sometimes possible to simply avoid allergens by making certain lifestyle changes, certain allergens are difficult to escape.
-These include house dust, pet danders, certain foods, and more.
+These include house dust, pet dander, certain foods, and more.
 Symptoms of household allergies are frequently worse in the winter when the house is closed up.

-AOO | ENT Specialists of the Rockies
+Why Choose AOO | ENT Specialists of the Rockies?

 AOO | ENT Specialists of the Rockies has been serving the Denver area for over 40 years.
 This group of board-certified physicians has exceptional experience treating families and meeting their needs in ENT services, sleep health, sinus and allergy treatment, hearing treatment, and facial plastic surgery.
 Our team includes ENT doctors, specialty-trained nurses, audiologists, and plastic surgeons.
 In addition to outstanding routine care, our team is also available 24/7 for emergencies.

-Treatment And Prevention
+Treatment And Prevention of Allergies in Denver

-Several medications are useful in the treatment of allergies including antihistamines, nasal decongestant sprays, steroid sprays, and saline sprays.
+Several medications are useful in the treatment of allergies, including antihistamines, nasal decongestant sprays, steroid sprays, and saline sprays.
 For severe, chronic allergies that don’t respond to over-the-counter treatment, it may be helpful to visit an allergy center and learn about your options for environmental control.
-Based on your medical history and specific allergy tests, an allergy specialist at the AOO | ENT Specialists of the Rockies can help create a personalized treatment plan.
+Based on your medical history and specific allergy testing, an allergy specialist at AOO | ENT Specialists of the Rockies can help create a personalized treatment plan.

 The treatments employed by your otolaryngologist will depend on the substances to which you are allergic and the degree of your sensitivity to them.
 Although there are several options for allergy treatments, the most effective is the administration of injections that build up protective antibodies to specific allergens.
 Your otolaryngologist has extensive training in the diagnosis, testing, and treatment of allergies and is the specialist best trained to help you with sinus problems or other complications from nasal allergies.